hermanussen/JsonByExampleGenerator/README.md

 ## Use your own Scriban template instead of the default one

 If you have specific needs for the generated code, you can easily create a [Scriban](https://github.com/scriban/scriban) template to replace the default one.
 All you have to do is:
-- Create a file with the same name as your example json file, but with the extension `.sbntxt` instead of `.json`.
+1. Create a file with the same name as your example json file, but with the extension `.sbntxt` instead of `.json`.
-- Ensure that the file is included in the `AdditionalFiles` for your project (the same way that you include your json files).
+2. Ensure that the file is included in the `AdditionalFiles` for your project (the same way that you include your json files).
-- Copy the contents of the [default template](JsonByExampleGenerator.Generator/JsonByExampleTemplate.sbntxt), paste them in the file and save.
+3. Copy the contents of the [default template](JsonByExampleGenerator.Generator/JsonByExampleTemplate.sbntxt), paste them in the file and save.
-- Change the template in any way you want, and you should observe the changes when you build your project.
+4. Change the template in any way you want, and you should observe the changes when you build your project.

+If you want to change the code generation for all json files in a folder or the whole project (instead of adjusting for a single json file), you can use the following alternative step instead of step 1:
+1. Create a file named `JsonByExampleTemplate.sbntxt` and place it in the folder where your json files are.
+If the template file is not there, the generator will go up one parent folder until it finds one (but will not go past the project root).
+Don't forget the other steps defined above.

+There is also a template that is used to generate some global project code.
+If you want to change that, you can create a file named `OnlyOnceTemplate.sbntxt` in the root of your project.
+Make sure it is included in `AdditionalFiles`.
+Copy the contents of the default version [from here](JsonByExampleGenerator.Generator/OnlyOnceTemplate.sbntxt).

 ## Manually change the type or name of properties